 Prior AEG, Martha worked on behalf of Mattel, Inc. managing relationships with local, state and federal elected officials.
 She also has significant experience in the public sector, having worked for former U.S. House of Representatives member, Xavier Becerra.
 Martha is the immediate past chair of the Central City Association Board of Director where she was honored with the “Mover and Shaker” award.
 She also serves on the board of directors for Friends of the Expo Center, the California Hospital Medical Center Community Advisory Board, the board of trustees for the California Science Center and is a former elected representative on the Downtown Los Angeles Neighborhood Council.
 She was selected by the Sports Business Journal as a “40 Under 40” award recipient and received the Coro Southern California “Community Builder” award.
 Most recently, the Anti-Defamation League (ADL) honored her with the Deborah Award, presented to women whose professional leadership and civic contributions exemplify the ideals of the ADL.

-A native of Southern California, Martha received a B.A. in political science from UCLA and is a Gold Legacy member of the Alumni Association.
+A native of Southern California, Martha received a B.A. in political science from UCLA and is a Gold Member of the Alumni Association.

 Connect with Martha on UCLA ONE.